DavidBarke/Stat1/docs/05_E_Correlation_Analysis.md

 |F          |              5|                      68|
 |G          |              6|                      60|

-### What is the statistical feature in this study?
+#### What are the statistical features in this study?

-### Calculate a suitable correlation coefficient.
+#### Calculate a suitable correlation coefficient.

-### Interpret the calculated sign of this coefficient.
+#### Interpret the calculated sign of this coefficient.

-### Does the calculated value of this coefficient provide information about a cause-and-effect relationship between the two characteristics examined?
+#### Does the calculated value of this coefficient provide information about a cause-and-effect relationship between the two characteristics examined?